Herb Gilbert: Hull FC

+South Sydney (rejoin)

 After the outbreak of World War I, the three-quarter returned to Australia, where he rejoined South Sydney.
 In 1916, Gilbert joined Eastern Suburbs.
 He was a member of that club's City Cup winning side before joining the Western Suburbs Magpies in 1917.
 He played with them until 1920, helping to mould them from a struggling side to a competitive outfit.